SandSnip3r/HyperbotDoc/_posts/2024-03-17-alchemy-elixirs.md

 17,12,12,12
 ```

-If we interpret these as percent probabilities of success, these values very closely match our experimental results, at least for the + values we were able to achieve with the bot.
+If we interpret these as percent probabilities of success, these values very closely match our experimental results, at least for the plus values we were able to achieve with the bot.

 [![Compare Elixir]({{ site.baseurl }}/assets/images/compare_elixir.png)]({{ site.baseurl }}/assets/images/compare_elixir.png)